GoGuardian

 Access, connection, and communication

-Over the summer, we realized that COVID and virtual learning was not going away.
+Over the summer, we realized that COVID and virtual Learning was not going away.
 We needed to provide a way for ALL of our students to have access to the internet.
 In the spring, our K-3 students completed paper packets, but we needed them to have a way to access full virtual instruction.
 We ended up purchasing iPads with Verizon cellular data activated so that every student in our school district could have a device and internet access.
 This leveled the playing field so every one of our students could receive the same instruction.

-As the school year went on, there were several times where schools, and even our whole district, moved to virtual learning.
+As the school year went on, there were several times where schools, and even our whole district, moved to virtual Learning.
 GoGuardian Teacher was a beneficial tool for our teachers because it was very easy for our teachers to communicate with our students.
 They could use the Chat feature and check in with our students to provide academic support, as well as figure out if our students needed food and other basic necessities.
 As a technology coach, I was able to add students to my classroom and help troubleshoot technology issues they were having remotely.
 This cut down tremendously on sending emails back and forth, saving time and frustration.

 Are we using devices effectively?